123000001212/123000001212/README.md

 ## About Me

 I am a final-year master’s student in cyberspace security at Xidian University, advised by Prof. Xiaoyu Zhang.
-I obtained my bachelor’s degree in cyberspace security at Xidian University in 2023.
+I obtained my bachelor’s degree at Xidian University in 2023.

 ## Research Interests